 For those of us who live here, it’s normal; it’s a question of scale.
 But for the great wide world it’s a conundrum.
 And as that world gets ever wider, understanding Burgundy becomes more and more difficult.
 Out there, your choices are limited.
 Either you play safe and stick with those same few producers that everybody knows.
 Or you can risk big bucks and heartbreak on the unknown.
 Or… and there is another way.
 It’s the only way really.
 You come inside.

-This year marks thirty years that we have been in Burgundy, and we learned long ago that good winemakers value your enthusiasm much more than they value your checkbook.
+Over the many years that we have been in Burgundy, we have learned that good winemakers value your enthusiasm much more than they value your checkbook.
 That suits us just fine because Elden has never been big business.
 But we have been constant and loyal.
 And because of that we have contacts and access that are unparalleled in present day Burgundy.

-Now that you've this introduction to Burgundy, check the Regions and Geology.
+Now that you have this introduction to Burgundy, check the Regions and Geology.